Pages

 6. Skills

 Finally, we highly recommend you include a skills section in your CV.
 Try to find a balance between the hard and soft skills the employer is seeking.
 The best way to include relevant skills in your CV is to highlight those that the employer included in the job description and incorporate them into your CV.
-Of course, make sure you actually possess the skills!
+For some roles having a driving license is an advantage, so if you have one, make sure you clearly state so.

 In sum, here is how you can incorporate skills into your CV: